fhunleth/elixir-fortune/README.md

 - `:fortune_compiler` Mix compiler that builds a [strfile]-format index file based on your text file that contains a collection of quotes separated by a `%` line
-- Elixir functions that read a random fortune from compilied [strfile]s
+- Elixir functions that read a random fortune from compiled [strfile]s

 [Fortune]: https://wiki.archlinux.org/title/Fortune
 [fortune]: https://man.archlinux.org/man/fortune.6